antoinealb/antoinealb.github.io/_posts/2019-08-10-automatically-rebooting-tradfri-gateay.md

 title: Automatically restarting an IKEA TRÅDFRI gateway
 ---

-So I recently got myself a set of connected light bulbs for my living room.
+So I got myself a set of connected light bulbs for my living room.
 Based on review, I decided to go with the IKEA models, as they are pretty inexpensive and provide good quality lighting.
-I also decided to have a gateway, which allows you to control your lamps from your LAN and provide a few additional functions like lamp groups.
+I also decided to have a gateway, which allows you to control your lamps from your LAN and provide additional functions like lamp groups.
 The gateway also offers an API so I figured it could be a fun thing to hack with.

 In the beginning, everything seemed fine, and controlling the lamps from the smartphone was nice.